|(a) Application for Certification.

 or selling a controlled substance.

-suspension hearing for a clinic shall be held pursuant to the procedures
+a licensee or certified pain management clinic shall be held pursuant

-of Chapter 187, Subchapter F of this title (relating to Temporary
+to the procedures of Chapter 187, Subchapter F of this title (relating

-Suspension Proceedings).
-Evidence of continuing threat to public health
+to Temporary Suspension Proceedings).
+Evidence of continuing threat

-this chapter regarding eligibility or operation or that the clinic's
+of this chapter regarding the clinic's eligibility, operation, or

 (6) Confidentiality of Records.
 All records in the